MaksimovDania/RollingCube/README.md

-### RollingCube
+# Rolling Cube

-Игра об игральной кости.
+The game is about the dice.

-# Цель игры
+# The goal of the game

-Игра состоит из уровней, в каждом из которых вам предстоит провести игральную кость до финиша, решая различные задачи.
+The game consists of levels, in each of which you have to hold the dice to the finish line, solving various tasks.

-# Управление
+# Management

-Нажмите в любом месте на экране, чтобы появился джойстик. Проведите вверх/вниз/влево/вправо для перемещения кости.
+Tap anywhere on the screen to make the joystick appear.
+Swipe up/down/left/right to move the dice.

-Simple Unity Game myy teammate and I made during summer practice in QOOLO
+Simple Unity Game my teammate and I made during summer practice in QOOLO